-- You want to be near the airport; you want to be near one of the best beach resorts on the island, you travel without a car; you like diving;
+Stay in Larnaca if you want to be near the airport; you want to be near one of the best beach resorts on the island, you travel without a car; you like diving;

 We move now to a location 30-miles west of Limassol, to the city of Paphos, on the southwest coast of Cyprus.
-Historically, there have been two closely situated locations to bare this name, the larger, more modern city, which we currently refer to as Paphos, and the Old Paphos, which is known known as Kouklia instead.
+Historically, there have been two closely situated locations to bare this name, the larger, more modern city, which we currently refer to as Paphos, and the Old Paphos, which is known as Kouklia instead.